cherali/form-builder/README.md

 + html field send value text as value so for this field only name and value is important.

-+ Using placeholder as label for check box, because for check box name and displayed text act diffrently.
++ Using placeholder as label for check-box and radio, because for check-box and radio name and displayed text act diffrently.

 + In preview section after press submit, logging value if form is valid, else see errors.